krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 * **JDK 11u5** from Oracle
 * **5GB** heap size
 * Already tuned, region size changed to **8MB**, so we have **640** regions
-* Tuning mention above was done to avoid _Full GC_ after spike of _humongous allocation_, it helped but didn't solve the problem completely
+* Tuning mentioned above was done to avoid _Full GC_ after spike of _humongous allocation_, it helped but didn't solve the problem entirely

 ## Production example of that fail